Switch adapted toys: Switch adapted toys in Australia

 A number of suppliers exist in Australia but they use imported switch adapted toys which means the toys are expensive to buy.
-Toy libraries like Noah's Ark in Perth, Western Australia stock a good range of switch adapted toys so that families can borrow to explore the best type of switch and the most interesting toys for their child.
+Toy libraries in Australia sometimes offer switch adapted toys.

-Toy libraries import switch adapted toys or have volunteer helpers who are able to take an existing battery operated toy and convert it to switch adapted.
-Toys which have only one function are perfect for adaptation but more complex, multi-function toys may not be so easy.
+Toy libraries may import switch adapted toys or have volunteer helpers who are able to take an existing battery operated toy and convert it to switch adapted.
+Toys which have only one function are ide for adaptation but more complex, multi-function toys may not be so easy.
 Adapting a battery toy at home can be achieved with the use of a small number of tools.

-A crowd funding page Toys for Tots through The Cerebral Palsy Alliance exists to generate funds needed to create a supply of switch adapted toys for use in a number of designated local libraries in Perth, starting a programme offering the toys to eligible children in locations closer to their homes.
+A crowd funding page Toys for Tots through The Cerebral Palsy Alliance exists to generate funds needed to create a supply of switch adapted toys for use in a number of designated local libraries, starting a programme offering the toys to eligible children in locations closer to their homes.

-Learning how to switch adapt
+How to switch adapt a toy

-Excerpt from AdaptedDesign's guide to adapted Let's Adapt for Everyone! showing the tools and supplies needed to switch adapt toys and devices.
+There are many resources to aid in adapting a toy to be switch operated.
 A guide to switch adapting was created by Greg Nakata, AIA entitled "Let's Adapt for Everyone!".
-The author is the parent of a child with disabilities and learned how to switch adapt toys for them.
-The switch adapting guide shows all the tools and supplies one would need to start adapting toys and devices as well as detailed tutorials for specific types of toys to adapt.
+This adapting guide shows all the tools and supplies one would need to start adapting toys and devices as well as detailed tutorials for specific types of toys to adapt.
 Nakata also posts adapting tutorial videos on his Instagram profile: AdaptedDesign where his goal is to make adapting accessible to everyone by sharing his knowledge and demystifying the process.

 There are also online guides that demonstrate how to adapt toys for switch activation, such as TheLaserguy2's "Santa's Switch Adapted Toys" series.